purescript-halogen/purescript-halogen/README.md

   - [AJAX](examples/ajax/Main.purs)
   - [Ace Editor](examples/ace/Main.purs)

 `purescript-halogen` is a simple reactive UI library built on top of `virtual-dom`.
-It aims to answer the following questions?
+It aims to answer the following questions:

 - How can we describe web pages as pure functions of application state?
 - How can we handle DOM events which modify the application state?